Assisted Pedal Cycles. Converting an existing bike using the

 to assume the battery to be

 When I built my second e-bike, I bought

 model of battery again but fitted an XT60 connector immediately.

 The gearing configuration I adopted initially for road use was a 44T

-turned out to be a pretty near perfect combination for the type of town
+turned out to be a perfectly acceptable combination for the type of

 and country cycling I do, giving speeds in the range of 6 to 20 mph in